 With six categories and plenty of flexibility, the Odyssey Program encourages all Hendrix students to embark on educational adventures that are personalized to their own interests and abilities.

-All students are required to complete three Odyssey experiences selected from the six categories listed to the right.
+All students are required to complete three Odyssey experiences selected from the six categories.
 Each of these three required experiences must come from a different category.

 Convo Period, Mills A

 The Odyssey Office will guide you through the funding process and give tips on writing a strong proposal.

 Find out more about the origins of Your Hendrix Odyssey.

 Learn about the exciting Odyssey Exemplars Presentation Series.

 NOTE: The Odyssey Office is located on the second floor of the Student Life and Technology Center, Room 246.

 The below list identifies the four chief learning